-Adults: A physical once every 2 years is covered.
+Adults: A physical once every two years is covered.

-Children: Well-child checkups are covered through age 21.
-These checkups are very important because medical problems may be found and treated before they become serious.
-This program is called EPSDT (Early Periodic Screening, Diagnosis &Treatment).
+Children: Well-child visits are covered through age 21.
+These visits are very important because medical problems may be found and treated before they become serious.
+This benefit is called EPSDT.